-I am a Professor Agregat (equivalent to Associate Professor) in the department of Arts and Humanities at the Universitat Oberta de Catalunya, where I have been working since the fall of 2004.
-Since 2016 I coordinate the research activities within my department.
+I am Professor Agregat (equivalent to Associate Professor) in the department of Arts and Humanities at the Universitat Oberta de Catalunya, where I have been working since the fall of 2004.
 Between 2009 and 2015 I was the director of the East Asian Studies Program.
+Between 2016 and 2022 I served as Associate Chair for Research and coordinated faculty development and research activities within my department.
 My full academic CV is available here.

 I work on Chinese and Sinophone literatures and cultures from a comparative perspective.
 I study how knowledge about other cultures is produced across contexts that are (apparently) distant from each other.
 I am particularly interested in forms of writing (fiction and theory) that convey the complex experience of being in the world.

 My main teaching area is Chinese and Sinophone literatures and cultures.
 I also teach courses on translation studies, postcolonial theory and Chinese language.
 I have taught at the Universitat Pompeu Fabra, the Universitat Autònoma de Barcelona, UCLA, and Beijing Language and Culture University.
 I have been a visiting scholar at Cornell University, the University of Oxford, and the University of Westminster.